 b.
-Manhole Testing - After completion of manhole construction, all manholes shall be tested for leakage.
+Manhole Testing - After completion of manhole construction, Contractor shall test all manholes for leakage.
 The Contractor shall furnish all labor, tools, and equipment necessary to make the tests and to perform any work incidental thereto.
-He shall, at his own expense, correct any excess leakage and repair any damage to the pipe and its appurtenances or to any structures resulting from or caused by these tests.
+It shall, at its own expense, correct any excess leakage and repair any damage to the pipe and its appurtenances or to any structures resulting from or caused by these tests.
 Each manhole shall be tested by Vacuum Test or by Hydrostatic Test.